NexStar Resource Site

 Rick Smith

-On NexStar GPS telescopes the new GPS board is found on the inside of the fork arm with the hand control bracket or on the outside of the fork arm with the hand control bracket - there is no way to tell without removing the plastic covers.
-The CN-16 GPS unit also uses the new GPS board.
+On newer NexStar GPS telescopes the GPS board is found on the inside of the fork arm with the hand control bracket or on the outside of the fork arm with the hand control bracket - there is no way to tell without removing the plastic covers.
+The CN-16 GPS unit also uses this same newer GPS board.

 If you didn't find the board inside the base as described above, try the outside of the fork arm - simply remove the large plastic cover with the hand control holder.
 Be sure to unplug the hand control cable first and set the hand control aside.

 If you don't find it there, check the inside of the fork arm.
+To remove the cover on the inside of the fork arm, you will first need to lift up the base cover.
 Use a 3.5mm or 9/64 inch hex wrench and completely loosen the five screws securing the plastic base cover - the cover with the Aux, Auto Guide, and PC ports.
 It is not necessary to remove the screws as we will only be lifting the cover, not completely removing it.
 If you do remove the screws, note that the one in the back is shorter than the rest.
 Then remove the four screws holding the plastic cover on the inside of the fork arm.
 Pull the cover free and set it aside.

 For the CN-16 GPS unit, open the case and you will see the GPS board mounted within.
 Again, it is the same as the board in the late model NexStar 8/9.25/11 GPS telescopes and uses the same ML2020-H1C battery, soldered in place.